Skagit County profile

 Settlement by non-natives began in earnest in the 1860s.
 Agriculture got its start when settlers discovered that creating dikes to hold back the Skagit River made much of the land suitable for farming.
 Logging and mining were also major industries.

 The 1890s brought fish canneries, which prolonged the early development boom.
 County agriculture later expanded to seed production and eventually tulip growing.
 With the advent of modern vegetable freezing, agricultural production expanded further.
 Dairy production is also a large part of farming in the county today.

-Like the national economy, Skagit County’s largest job-providing sector is the private service-providing sector, making up about 57 percent of total nonfarm employment in 2017.
+Like the national economy, Skagit County’s largest job-providing sector is the private service-providing sector, making up 56.6 percent of total nonfarm employment in 2018.
 This share of employment has not changed substantially over the past several years.

 During the recent recession, goods-producing jobs fell from a 21 percent share of nonfarm jobs in 2007 to less than 18 percent in 2011.
-By 2017, these hard-hit industries made up slightly more than 20 percent of total nonfarm employment.
+By 2018, these hard-hit industries made nearly 21 percent of total nonfarm employment.